-Pee is your body’s liquid waste, mainly made of water, salt, and chemicals called urea and uric acid.
+Pee is your body’s liquid waste, mainly made of water, salt, electrolytes such as potassium and phosphorus, and chemicals called urea and uric acid.
 Your kidneys make it when they filter toxins and other bad stuff from your blood.
 A bunch of things in your body, like medications, foods, and illnesses, can affect how yours turns out.

 If everything is normal and healthy, the color should be a pale yellow to gold.
 That hue comes from a pigment your body makes called urochrome.

 The shade, light or dark, also changes.
 If it has no color at all, that may be because you’ve been drinking a lot of water or taking a drug called a diuretic, which helps your body get rid of fluid.
 Very dark honey- or brown-colored urine could be a sign that you’re dehydrated and need to get more fluids.
 It may also be a warning sign of liver problems, so see your doctor if it doesn’t get better after a day or so.